Daily Intelligencer Politics Chat: Fiasco in Finland

 Ed: Okay, don’t take me literally on that, but it’s not in his wheelhouse.
 This is the sort of thing he should have done, if he did it at all, during a second term.

-Eric: Yeah, both Trump and his party need to win more than the die-hards, and this is obviously not going to win them votes with anyone.
+Eric: Yeah, both Trump and his party need to win more than the diehards, and this is obviously not going to win them votes with anyone.
 Hadn’t thought about Kavanaugh.
 But it does seem like it’ll help Democrats make his opinions on presidential immunity into a thing.

-Jon: David French called this the foreign policy equivalent of Charlottesville.
+Jon: David French called this the foreign-policy equivalent of Charlottesville.
 That had a (temporary) impact on the polls, right?

 Ed: Well, as I suggested in the take I wrote a bit earlier, it’s the optics of this that are potentially most disastrous: How much weaker could Trump have possibly looked?

-Ezekiel: I think the reaction of Republicans and conservative media will help shape what the polling reaction is — but will any effect last until midterms?
+Ezekiel: I think the reaction of Republicans and conservative media will help shape what the polling reaction is — but will any effect last until the midterms?

-Ed: Re: the midterms, it depends on some other variables, including the scary possibility that after this abject display of submission, Trump feels the need to show strength.
+Ed: Regarding the midterms, it depends on some other variables, including the scary possibility that after this abject display of submission, Trump feels the need to show strength.
 This is indeed a threat to arguably one of the most important political developments of the last year: the total fusion of Trumpism with the conservative wing of the GOP.

 Eric: Yeah, how Trump responds now will be revealing.
 The man does not like getting this kind of press.